Britain and France escalate war of words after dozens drown in Channel tragedy - Local News 8

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Mia Alberti, Mick Krever, Nic Robertson and Lindsay Isaac contributed to this report
+CNN’s Mia Alberti, Mick Krever, Nic Robertson, Mohammed Tawfeeq, Meredith Ruleman and Lindsay Isaac contributed to this report

 Comments

-Note: An earlier version of this article incorrectly identified Masrour Barzani.
-He is the Prime Minister of the Kurdish Regional Government in Iraq.